Our Mission No one deserves to be forgotten

 Supporting inmates at these hellish prisons every day, I am both daunted by the enormity of the darkness and inspired to lean further towards the light.
 Sitting close to the centre of people’s struggles or pain, holding them in compassion, I bear witness to the courage, resilience, and grace of the human spirit.

-The deplorable conditions of the prisons and appallingly poor situation in Thailand under a military regime are documented by human rights organizations.
+The deplorable conditions of the prisons and appallingly poor situation in Thailand under a military regime are well-documented by human rights organizations.
 This site is heavily self-censored in order to be able to continue to operate the humanitarian mission.
 We cannot discuss publicly issues of justice or politics or human rights.
 Our humanitarian mandate instead is to bear witness to the unspeakable, and to provide psychological first aid, advocacy and emotional, cognitive, and spiritual support to those isolated, marginalized and dis-connected from the world, fostering transformation and hope.